yaya2devops/uniread/demo.md

 ### Clicking the above asset directs to this project.
 - A bridge between students and materials.
 - A domain with go-win to increase purpose.
+- A background ft. a G.O.A.T for empowerment.

 ![The Actual Idea](assets/G.O.A.T/win-s.png)